cIAmAShape/NGPTesting/intro-to-bash/README.md

 }

-echo "${var_predefined}"  #A regular function defined outside of the function scopre echo "${var_global}"  #Since my_vars has not been called yet, var_global has not been set. echoes NULL
+echo "${var_predefined}"  #A regular function defined outside of the function scopre echo "${var_global}"  #Since my_vars has not been called yet, var_global has not been set. echoes a NULL string

 my_vars  #Function call to intialize my set variables"

 echo "${var_global}"  #Since my_vars has been called, this global variable is visible. echo "${var_local}"  #This is a local variable.
-Thus, the variable is unfindable here. echoes NULL
+Thus, the variable is unfindable here. echoes a NULL string
 ```

 In order to get the function to actually set variables that will affect other parts of code, you need to utilize this global-variable characteristic of bash functions. **NOTE:** since they are global variables, they can be changed by *any part of your code*.
-You need to be careful when naming your global variables, lest you accidently overwrite a value.
+You need to be careful when naming your global variables, lest you accidently overwrite something.

-### SOMETHING ELSE HERE

-test
+### Miscellaneous information on functions

+A few additional notes on functions:
+- Functions in bash can be *nested*.
+This means that you can define a function within another function.
+- Make sure to only call functions **after** they have been written.
+If you call them before, the function won't be findable to the interpreter.
+- You can call function within the body of another function (as long as it has been defined).
+This is common practice in some spheres.
+- If you want to know more on function and function scope, [Geeks for Geeks](https://www.geeksforgeeks.org/linux-unix/bash-scripting-functions/) has a great intro.

 ## So, why do we use Bash anyway?
 When is it used in HPC?